gallileugenesis/gallileugenesis.github.io/_posts/2024-03-12-GaussianNB.md

 title:  "Tudo o que você precisa saber sobre o algoritmo Naive Bayes"
 date:   2024-03-12 12:00:00 -500
 categories: [Blog]
-tags: [data science, machine learning, models, GNB]
+tags: [data science, machine learning, modelos, GNB]
 ---

 <!-- Linking MathJax (put this in the header or somewhere at the beginning of your document) -->